originalfoo/Style/README.md

 > The library motto is: _"Concise is nice!
 Semantic is fantastic!"_

-The goal is to drastically reduce verbosity of style definitions (and associated things like images, sound, keyboard shortcuts, etc), with a strong focus on making them much easier to reason about due to a consistent, semantic syntax.
+The goal is to drastically reduce verbosity of style definitions (and associated things like images, sound, keyboard shortcuts, etc), whilst making them easier to reason about and maintain by using a consistent, semantic syntax.

 To use it in your project, simply add the mod as a dependency in your `info.json`.
 See the wiki for [full documentation](https://github.com/aubergine10/Style/wiki).